-Many of us don’t want our elderly parent or relative to move into a care home any more than they do and yet they really can’t cope any longer at home: one option you may want to look at is your parents moving in with you.
+Many of us don’t want our parent or relative to move into a care home any more than they do.
+Yet they really can’t cope any longer at home, so one option you may want to look at is your elderly parents moving in with you.

 Important things to consider

 Sounds obvious, but if your only spare room is up in the attic, it probably isn’t going to work!
 How to deal with older and frail parents moving in with you is going to be a bit of a challenge and a big change for everyone involved.

 You need enough space to give each other privacy and some independence, so that probably means a large room and a bathroom.
 Stairs may not be a problem now, but ideally you will have a room on the ground floor, or a staircase that could fit a stairlift.